Site Director Message

 The R1 curriculum has been adapted over the past year based on resident input, and because this is still a new site, it may change further.
 The residency starts off with the “Foundations of Family Medicine” block with our St. Paul’s Hospital sister site.
 This is an entire month free of call (!) with an emphasis on getting oriented to residency, as well as a focus on Behavioral Medicine.
 It is a lovely time to get to know the SPH residents who, in addition to the Aboriginal Site residents, will become your resident family.

-Next, residents spend 3 months doing longitudinal Family Medicine, either based at Vancouver Native Health Society clinic or at Sheway.
-The resident based at VNHS has on-call duties with the Family Practice Ward at St. Paul’s Hospital, whereas the resident based at Sheway does rounds on FIR square and on-call with the Family Practice obstetrics call group at BC Women’s Hospital.
+Next, residents spend 3 months doing longitudinal Family Medicine, either based at Vancouver Native Health Society clinic/Urban Indigenous Health and Healing Cooperative/Lu’Ma Medical Clinic or at Sheway.
+The resident based at VNHS/UIHHC/Lu’Ma whereas the resident based at Sheway does rounds on FIR square and on-call with the Family Practice obstetrics call group at BC Women’s Hospital.
 After 3 months, the residents switch primary sites.
 These 3 month longitudinal sessions have provided a level of continuity with patients and clinics that is difficult to attain within a residency program, and which is beneficial both for the resident and the clients.
-In addition to the above longitudinal experiences, residents at VNHS will join Dr. John Pawlovich in monthly visits to five small reserve communities in north central BC, where residents get valuable in-community experience and practice full-scope remote family medicine.
+In addition to the above longitudinal experiences, residents at VNHS/UIHHC/Lu’Ma will join Dr. John Pawlovich in monthly visits to five small reserve communities in north central BC, where residents get valuable in-community experience and practice full-scope remote family medicine.

-The second half of R1 is spent doing core rotations in Internal Medicine, Obstetrics (with Family Practice Call group 1 at BCWH), Family Medicine Ward, Emergency, Pediatrics and Electives.
-All rotations, with the exception of Pediatrics and Obstetrics are done at St. Paul’s Hospital.
+The second half of R1 is spent doing core rotations in Internal Medicine, Obstetrics (with Family Practice Call group at BCWH), Family Medicine Ward, Emergency, Pediatrics and Electives.
+Most rotations, with the exception of Pediatrics and Obstetrics are done at St. Paul’s Hospital.

 The R2 curriculum is very resident driven.
-The required block rotations include a 2 week Palliative Care rotation, which is highly sought after and generally completed at SPH.
+The required block rotations include a 2 week Palliative Care rotation, which is highly sought after and completed at SPH or St John’s hospice.
 There is also a mandatory Surgery rotation, which residents generally choose to complete in Sidney (just north of Victoria) because of the fantastic preceptor with whom we have established a relationship.
 While Surgery is considered to be a “problem” rotation in many Family Medicine Residency programs, we are proud to say that our residents have been consistently enthusiastic about completing their surgical rotations, and have ranked the surgical attending as one of the best teachers in the program for several years running.
-As with all residencies, there is a mandatory 2 month Rural rotation, which can be extended at the residents request.
-The remainder of R2 is made up of block and longitudinal electives, as well as longitudinal Family Medicine at VNHS.
+As with all residencies, there is a mandatory 2 month Rural rotation, which can be extended to 4 months at the residents request.
+However, for anyone interested, the opportunities to arrange rural electives are limitless and funding is available to cover transportation and accommodation through the Rural Education Action Plan (REAP).
+The remainder of R2 is made up of block and longitudinal electives, as well as longitudinal Family Medicine at our clinic sites.
 We as residents are able to reflect on our learning professional goals, and adjust our activities accordingly, both to fill in gaps in our learning, and to continue to grow professionally in a highly supportive environment.

 A day in the life of a Victoria Resident